-It might take from a few weeks to a few months to see how your eyes have responded to the SLT treatment.
-If your eye pressure does not decrease enough after the first treatment, you may need to have more laser treatment about six months later, or you may need to use some additional eye drops.
+It may take from a few weeks to a few months to see how your eyes have responded to the MDLT treatment.
+If your eye pressure does not decrease enough after the first treatment, you might need to have more laser treatment approximately three months later, or you might need to use some additional eye drops.